DE-labtory/cleisthenes/CONTRIBUTING.md

 * Start with lowercase letter.
 * Don't put a `.` at the end of the message.
 * Write message authoritatively
+* Add issue number to end of commit message.

 #### Format